Macquarie Data Centres 'breaks ground' on $80m Sydney data centre

 “IC3 has been designed to meet the specific technical requirements of global multinational businesses whilst offering the highest security standards required of the Australian Federal Government.”

 Member of Parliament and Minister for Customer Service Victor Dominello attended the opening ceremony.
-He believes the new data centre will deliver a boost to the local community.
+He believes the new data center will deliver a boost to the local community.

 IC3 will create approximately 1,200 jobs in construction, engineering and architecture and require around 400,000 working hours to complete.